Asbestos

 Avoiding Asbestos Exposure

-Avoiding asbestos is the only way to prevent asbestos-related diseases.
-Below are three steps you can take to avoid asbestos exposure and help keep others safe.
+Avoiding asbestos is the only way to prevent asbestos-related diseases like lung cancer.
+Below are three steps you can take to avoid asbestos exposure and help keep your loved ones safe.

 1. Identify Asbestos

-You probably won’t be able to tell if something contains asbestos by yourself.
+You won’t be able to tell if something contains asbestos by looking at it.
 You’ll need to call a professional to have asbestos testing done.
 Avoid touching the product or material if it’s damaged or crumbling.

-Professionals can use test kits to see if the product in question contains asbestos in the home and then recommend steps to keep you and your family safe.
+Professionals can use asbestos test kits to assess any dangers and then recommend steps to keep you and your family safe.

 2. Remove or Abate Asbestos